Design-based finite-sample analysis for regression adjustment: FINITE-SAMPLE ANALYSIS OF CONCENTRATION AND BIAS

 \begin{proposition}[Oracle Stein bias bound] Let $f:\binom{[n]}{m} \to\RR$ and let $(\cS,\cS')$ be the one‑swap exchangeable pair on $J(n,m)$.
 If $\Var(f) > 0$, then, under complete randomization and the kernel $P$ above,

 \end{proposition}

-The right‑hand side is an oracle quantity: $\Gamma(f)$ and $\lambda^\star$ requires the full distributional knowledge.
-In particular, for $f(\Sone) = \hat\tau(\Sone)-\tau$ instantiated as the deviation of an ATE estimator, Proposition \ref{prop:stein-bias} yields an oracle bias bound for $\hat\tau$.
-Although Proposition \ref{prop:stein-bias} follows from the discussions in the main text so far, we provide a formal proof in Appendix \ref{sec:proof_Stein_bias} for completeness.
+The right‑hand side is an oracle quantity: it requires the full distributional knowledge about \(f\) over all treatment assignments.
+In particular, for \(f(\Sone)=\hat\tau(\Sone)-\tau\) instantiated as the deviation of an ATE estimator, Proposition~\ref{prop:stein-bias} yields an oracle bias bound for \(\hat\tau\).
+Although Proposition~\ref{prop:stein-bias} follows from the discussions in the main text so far, we provide a formal proof in Appendix~\ref{sec:proof_Stein_bias} for completeness.